Henry III of Nassau-Breda: Family life and death

 Henry had no further legitimate children, although he is known to have had some illegitimate offspring, amongst them Alexis of Nassau-Corroy and Isabelle of Nassau, both legitimised after the death of their father, and both had an impressive descendance.
 One of his descendants is Philippe François de Berghes, 1st Prince of Grimberghen.

 His third marriage to Mencia de Mendoza y Fonseca was mainly encouraged by Charles V, as part of his plan to make the nobility of Spain and the Low Countries mix.
 Henry was however never really liked by the Spaniards, who regarded him as a loud and barbarian German parvenu.
-Upon his death in 1538 he was succeeded by his only son, but René was himself slain in battle only a few years later in 1544.
+Upon his death, in Breda, in 1538 he was succeeded by his only son, but René was himself slain in battle only a few years later in 1544.
 Henry lies buried beneath the grave monument he had erected for his uncle Engelbert in the Grote kerk at Breda.